xively/XivelyObjectiveC/README.md

         // fetch the feeds
         [self.feedCollection fetch];

-In order to know when the collection has fetch we need to implement the FeedCollections delegate methods like so:
+To know when the collection has fetched, implement the FeedCollections delegate methods

      - (void)feedCollectionDidFetch:(COSMFeedCollection *)feedCollection {

         // feeds were fetch so reload the table view [self.tableView reload];
      }

      - (void)feedCollectionFailedToFetch:(COSMFeedCollection *)feedCollection withError:(NSError*)error json:(id)JSON {

-        // or if something went wrong
+        // feeds failed to fetch
         NSLog(@"The feed collection failed to fetch.")
         NSLog(@"The error is %@", error)

         // and is we spoke to the COSM server, there is a good
         // chance we will have JSON that describe the error NSLog(@"COSM said %@", JSON);
      }

-The feed collection will now have an array of feed model which we can use to populate the table like so:
+The feed collection will now have an array of feed models which can be use to populate the table cells

     - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {